 My worst disaster was smashing my hand down on the wrong cup in a trick called ‘spiked’, which is an effect I will be performing in Hocus Pocus.

 What is the golden rule of being a mentalist/magician?
 And are there perhaps any no-nos in your line of entertainment?

 The golden rule for me is to never give away or reveal a secret to an illusion, Also, I don’t perform the same trick for the same audience more than once as this takes away the element of surprise.

 There is one very simple answer to that question, and that is Derren Brown, He has, without a doubt, been the biggest influence on my career path.
 He is, in my opinion, the best entertainer on planet Earth.

-What has been your most memorable performance to date?
+What has been among your most memorable performances to date?